antiroyalty/ca-climate-action-initiative/electricity_cost_calculator/README.md

 **SolarPanel:** Calculates the energy output of solar panels based on capacity and efficiency.

 **HeatPump:** Calculates the energy consumption of heat pumps, considering factors like the coefficient of performance (COP) and insulation.

-## Contributing
-For contributing to the project, please submit a pull request to a forked version of this repos and tag @antiroyalty in the request.
-Ensure that any additions follow the existing project structure and coding standards.
-Add or update tests as necessary for any new features or bug fixes.